couchbaselabs/cloud-formation/README.md

 issues.

-Finally, in your EC2 tab in the AWS Management Console, your new EC2 instances will be named with the prefix of 'my-membase' (the name of your stack), for easy tracking...
+Finally, in your EC2 tab in the AWS Management Console, your new EC2 instances will be named with the prefix of 'my-couchbase' (the name of your stack), for easy tracking...

 <div>